On Bisimilarity for Quasi-discrete Closure Spaces

 Many results we have shown in this paper concern \qdcm{s;} we think the investigation of their extension to continuous or general closure spaces is an interesting line of future research.
-A significant first step in that direction is proposed in~\cite{Bez+22} where a technique for model-checking a variant of \slcs{} on polyhedra in Euclidean spaces has been proposed as well as an efficient model checker for 2D and 3D spaces, that enhances the spatial model-checker \voxlogica{.}

-A notion of bisimilarity for polyhedral models has also been proposed that coincides with the equivalence induced by \slcs{} and for which, in~\cite{Ci+23a}, a discrete version has been presented that can be used for computing the minimal model of a cell-poset model, i.e. of the discrete representation of a polyhedral model used for model-checking~\cite{Ci+23a,Be+24a,Be+24b}.
+A significant first step in that direction is proposed in~\cite{Bez+22} where a technique for model-checking a variant of \slcs{} on polyhedra in Euclidean spaces has been proposed as well as an efficient model checker for 2D and 3D spaces, that enhances the spatial model-checker \voxlogica{.} Notions of bisimilarity for polyhedral models have also been proposed that coincide with the equivalence induced by variants of \slcs{} and for which discrete versions have been presented that can be used for computing the minimal model of a cell poset model, i.e. of the discrete representation of a polyhedral model used for model-checking~\cite{Ci+23a,Be+24a,Be+24b}.

 In~\cite{Ci+20} we investigated a coalgebraic view of \qdcm{s} that was useful for the definition of the minimisation algorithm for \cmc-bisimilarity.
 It would be interesting to study a similar approach for \pth-bisimilarity and \cop-bisimilarity.
 Steps in this direction have been performed in the context of closure hyperdoctrines in recent work by Miculan et al.~\cite{CaM21}.